Albion plantation

 Albion was a sugar plantation in Saint David Parish, Jamaica.
-Created during or before the 18th century, it had at least 451 slaves when slavery was abolished in the British Empire in 1833.
+Created during or before the 18th century, it had at least 451 slaves when slavery was abolished in most of the British Empire in 1833.
 By the end of the 19th-century it was the most productive plantation in Jamaica due to the advanced refining technology it used.
 By the early 20th century, however, its cane sugar could not compete with cheaper European beet sugar, and it produced its last sugar crop in 1928.
 It subsequently became a banana farm for the United Fruit Company.

 Albion gave its name to Albion Cane, Albion Sugar and the settlement of Albion Estate.

 Location

 Albion was about 16 miles east of Kingston in Saint David Parish, now Saint Thomas Parish, on the south coast of Jamaica.
 It was irrigated by the Yallahs River in the east and had its own port facilities at Cow Bay.
 The road from Kingston to Windward ran through the southern part of the plantation.